-For every Yin there is a Yang, a couple weeks back I wrote this article on the Top 12 WR’s to Draft based on a cumulative WR PSI, I pulled the data of every WR to attend the combine this year and these were the results of the lowest WR’s to grade out this year.
+For every Yin there is a Yang, a couple weeks back I wrote this article on the Top 12 WR’s to Draft based on a cumulative Prospect Success Indicator score, I pulled the data of every WR to attend the combine this year and these were the results of the lowest scores among the group this year.

-Below are the metrics I used to get to my score
+Below are the metrics used to get to the Prospect Success Indicator (PSI) score.

 - Lbs per In, Hand Size, Height, 40yd dash, Vertical Leap, Broad jump, 2yd Shuttle, 3 Cone

 - Top 25 WR’s hit on a least 7 of those above on average

 - Phenom Index (PI) – The Phenom Index is calculated by looking at player’s age and their final season market share of receiving yards and bolting them together using z-scores.
 Think about this as a filter for finding young, talented players who could emerge to be among the game’s best within three seasons.
 The baseline here is 1.98 or above for WR’s.

 - Dominator Rating(DR) – looks at the market share of a team’s passing offense–yards and touchdowns– for which a player is responsible, ignores age.
 In terms of predicting NFL success, any number over .50 – which roughly corresponds to having caught 50% of your team’s yards and TDs – projects as an NFL superstar or Top 10 overall pick value. .45-.50 is excellent (roughly Top 15 pick value), .40-.45 very good (Top 20 pick), .35-.40 (late first, early second), .30-35 (second round to third round), below .30 (middle round pick).
 Of course, DR in isolation only provides part of the picture.